stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   One night I had a frightful dream in which I met my grandmother under the sea.
 She lived in a phosphorescent palace of many terraces, with gardens of strange leprous corals and grotesque brachiate efflorescences, and welcomed me with a warmth that may have been sardonic.
-She had changed&mdash;as those who take to the water change&mdash;and told me she had never died.
-Instead, she had gone to a spot her dead son had learned about, and had leaped to a realm whose wonders&mdash;destined for him as well&mdash;he had spurned with a smoking pistol.
-This was to be my realm, too&mdash;I could not escape it.
+She had changed--as those who take to the water change--and told me she had never died.
+Instead, she had gone to a spot her dead son had learned about, and had leaped to a realm whose wonders--destined for him as well--he had spurned with a smoking pistol.
+This was to be my realm, too--I could not escape it.
 I would never die, but would live with those who had lived since before man ever walked the earth.

   I met also that which had been her grandmother.
-For eighty thousand years Pth&rsquo;thya-l&rsquo;yi had lived in Y&rsquo;ha-nthlei, and thither she had gone back after Obed Marsh was dead.
-Y&rsquo;ha-nthlei was not destroyed when the upper-earth men shot death into the sea.
+For eighty thousand years Pth'thya-l'yi had lived in Y'ha-nthlei, and thither she had gone back after Obed Marsh was dead.
+Y'ha-nthlei was not destroyed when the upper-earth men shot death into the sea.
 It was hurt, but not destroyed.
 The Deep Ones could never be destroyed, even though the palaeogean magic of the forgotten Old Ones might sometimes check them.
 For the present they would rest; but some day, if they remembered, they would rise again for the tribute Great Cthulhu craved.
 It would be a city greater than Innsmouth next time.
 They had planned to spread, and had brought up that which would help them, but now they must wait once more.
-For bringing the upper-earth men&rsquo;s death I must do a penance, but that would not be heavy.
+For bringing the upper-earth men's death I must do a penance, but that would not be heavy.
 This was the dream in which I saw a   shoggoth   for the first time, and the sight set me awake in a frenzy of screaming.
 That morning the mirror definitely told me I had acquired   the Innsmouth look.